Are you dreaming about traveling to the homeland of your German ancestors… ?

 Perhaps this is due to the fact that I have a so-called “multicultural background”.
 My mom is German.
 But my dad is originally from India and has Persian ancestors that emigrated from Iran to India many centuries ago (hence our surname “Irani”).

 In high school, I made one of my biggest dreams come true and lived abroad as a German exchange student in Hampshire, England for one year.
-I always knew I wanted to do something with languages and other cultures, so from 2006 to 2009, I studied “Multilingual Communication” at college in Cologne and graduated with a Bachelor’s degree.
+Later on, I studied “Multilingual Communication” at college in Cologne and graduated with a Bachelor’s degree.
 For the next decade, I worked as an English to German Marketing Translator, Editor and (Travel) Journalist.
+First in Germany and later in London, UK, where I lived and work for three and a half years between 2011 and 2015.

+When I moved back to Germany in 2015, I decided to settle in Bremen because I always thought that the city had just the right size (not too big, not too small).
 As I was doing more and more translations and writing assignments in tourism marketing, I became interested in tour guiding.
 So in the summer of 2018, I started out as a professional local tour guide for walking tours in Bremen.
-In 2019, a German tour operator for multi-day guided group tours approached me, so from the summer season of 2019, I additionally worked as a tour leader on multi-day guided group tours (1-2 weeks) in Germany, Norway and Sweden.
+And from the summer season of 2019, I additionally worked as a tour leader on multi-day guided group tours (1-2 weeks) in Germany, Norway and Sweden.

 And yes, I did tour leading for guided group tours in the summer seasons of 2020, 2021 and 2022 – so each season came with a new set of challenges due to the COVID-19 pandemic.
 But I also learnt a lot during that time, so in terms of refining my tour guiding skills, those Covid years were indeed very helpful!